icopy-site/awesome/docs/awesome/awesome-tensorflow-js.md

 - The repository's owner explicitly says that "this library is not maintained".
 - Not committed for long time (2~3 years).

-More info on the [guidelines](https://github.com/aaronhma/awesome-tensorflow-js/blob/master/CONTRIBUTING.md)
+More info on the [guidelines](https://github.com/aaronhma/awesome-tensorflow-js/blob/master/CONTRIBUTING.md).

+**NOTE: In order to create an community that is welcome for all, ALL contributors MUST agree to the [Code of Conduct](https://github.com/aaronhma/awesome-tensorflow-js/blob/master/CODE_OF_CONDUCT.md).**